Arbitration Court

 Since 1949, the permanent Arbitration Court belongs to the most significant international arbitration institutions and is positively recognised on the European and world scene for keeping up with modern arbitration trends and delivering transparent and competent arbitration of disputes.

 The Arbitration Court and its Rules offer clients control over the speed of arbitration, choice of arbitration venue, appointment of competent arbitrators and reliable protection of their rights.
 Arbitration proceedings are affordable for both legal and natural persons, Czech and foreign.
-Arbitral awards are currently enforceable in 157 countries under the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards (June 2017).
+Arbitral awards are enforceable in over 140 countries under the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards.

 The Arbitration Court was founded in 1949 and was operating attached to the Czechoslovak Chamber of Commerce.
 In 1980, its name was changed to the Arbitration Court attached to the Czechoslovak Chamber of Commerce and Industry and, finally on 1 January 1995, the court assumed its current name, i.e. the Arbitration Court attached to the Czech Chamber of Commerce and the Agricultural Chamber of the Czech Republic (“Arbitration Court”).
 Despite these changes in name, the Arbitration Court has remained a stable institution achieving a distinguished position among the arbitration courts in Europe during its existence.
 The Arbitration Court decides client disputes from around the world and is a respected institution not only in Europe but beyond.

 The Arbitration Court’s reputation is built primarily on the good work of its arbitrators entered in the Court’s List of Arbitrators.
-The Arbitrators are mostly the leading attorneys-at-law, university professors and recognized experts in their respective fields.
-The List of Arbitrators contains over 400 Czech and foreign arbitrators (June 2017).
+The List of Arbitrators contains over 300 Czech and foreign arbitrators who are mainly attorneys-at-law and Professors of Law.

 The arbitrators decided over 15 000 disputes before the Arbitration Court over the several decades of its existence.
 The arbitral awards take effect and become enforceable by the courts of law on the day of delivery to the parties.
-The enforceability of the arbitral awards in practically every place of the world is guaranteed by the New York Convention on the Recognition and Enforcement of Arbitral Awards signed by 157 countries including the Czech Republic (June 2017).
+The enforceability of the arbitral awards in practically every place of the world is guaranteed by the New York Convention on the Recognition and Enforcement of Arbitral Awards signed by over 140 countries including the Czech Republic.
 The time it takes to arbitrate a dispute and enforce the arbitral award in the Czech Republic is infinitely shorter that the length of average litigation.

 The Arbitration Court was a permanent arbitration court with the maximum possible jurisdiction in the Czech Republic.
 The Arbitration Court is a distinguished institution not only in the Czech Republic but also abroad thanks to its innovative approaches to arbitration, the quality of its arbitral awards and the expertise of its arbitrators.

-The Arbitration Court contractually cooperates with some regional branches of the Chamber of Commerce (e.g. Olomouc, Most et al.) and the regional arbitration venues in Brno, Ostrava, Plzen, Olomouc and Hradec Kralove.
+The Arbitration Court contractually cooperates with some regional branches of the Chamber of Commerce (e.g. Olomouc, Most et al.) and the regional arbitration venues in Brno, Ostrava, Plzen and Hradec Kralove are most frequented.

 Advantages of arbitrating before the Arbitration Court:

-• arbitration is single-instance, speedy and less formal;it takes a few months, or even a few weeks, from filing the lawsuit until the delivery of the arbitral award; the arbitral award takes effect and becomes enforceable by delivery to the parties.
-The arbitration clause may include the option of the review of the arbitration award.
-In this case either of the parties to prior arbitration proceedings may propose a review of an arbitration award by other Arbitrator or Arbitration tribunal within the prescribed period.
+• arbitration is single-instance, speedy and less formal; it takes a few months, or even a few weeks, from filing the lawsuit until the delivery of the arbitral award; the arbitral award takes effect and becomes enforceable by delivery to the parties.

-• arbitral awards are easily enforceable; the New York Convention from 1958 guarantees the recognition and enforcement of arbitral awards in 157 signatory countries (June 2017).
+• arbitral awards are easily enforceable; the New York Convention from 1958 guarantees the recognition and enforcement of arbitral awards in over 140 signatory countries.

-• sensible arbitration costs;arbitration fee for domestic disputes with value up to CZK 50,000,000 is 5% from the value in dispute (the minimum fee being CZK 11,000); domestic disputes include disputes where the parties are permanent establishments of foreign entities registered in the Czech Commercial Register; international disputes’ arbitration before the Arbitration Court attached to the Czech Chamber of Commerce and the Agricultural Chamber of the Czech Republic is more cost-effective than arbitrating in abroad; please find detailed information about arbitration costs by clicking on the Tarif section of our website.
+• sensible arbitration costs; arbitration fee for domestic disputes with value up to CZK 50,000,000 is 4% from the value in dispute (the minimum fee being CZK 10,000); domestic disputes include disputes where the parties are permanent establishments of foreign entities registered in the Czech Commercial Register; international disputes’ arbitration before the Arbitration Court attached to the Czech Chamber of Commerce and the Agricultural Chamber of the Czech Republic is more cost-effective than arbitrating in abroad; please find detailed information about arbitration costs by clicking on the Tariff section of our website.

 • administrative support is provided by a professional secretariat.